-The generator function takes four arguments:
+A function passed as generator must accept four arguments: source, target, env and for_signature. source is a list of source nodes, target is a list of target nodes, env is the construction environment to use for context, for_signature is a Boolean value that specifies whether the generator is being called for generating a build signature (as opposed to actually executing the command).

 '''

-source - A list of source nodes;.target - A list of target nodes;.env - the construction environment.

-'''

-for_signature - A Boolean value that specifies whether the generator is being called for generating a build signature (as opposed to actually executing the command).

-'''

 def g(source, target, env, for_signature):

 return [["gcc", "-c", "-o"] + target + source]

-'''

-'''

 b = Builder(generator=g)

 '''